Milan-Adhikari/SAT-encoded-morphed-GCP/readme.md

 ...

 So, we can see that each of the node occupies 5 values, based on the color that it is colored in.

-## Explanation of code segments:
-> The code includes inline comments explaining each part of the implementation, including the SAT encoding process and the logic behind each clause introduced.

 ### (line 48: create_sat_encoded_morphed_gcp.py)
 > clauses.append([node * num_colors + c for c in range(1, num_colors + 1)])